1 Secret, and 17 Best Email Subject Line Examples

 If you need to write professional email subject lines that deliver high open rates, one of the best ways to do it – and one that’s shared by almost all copywriters – is to steal ideas.
 And unless you live under a rock, you get some of the best email subject line examples in your own inbox every single day.

-Professional email subject lines in my inbox lately have me stuffing my theft folder with a fun new one-word trend from political organizations.
+Professional email subject lines in my inbox lately have me stuffing my swipe file with a fun new one-word trend from political organizations that is still going strong, two years after we first wrote about it.
 (I don’t know why they’re the only ones doing it, but we should all try it.)

 Which subject line would be more likely to get you to open it?